sparkmicro/mouser-api/README.md

 To store the keys, two options:
 * create two environmental variables `MOUSER_ORDER_API_KEY` and `MOUSER_PART_API_KEY` with the respective values of each key
-* create a file named `mouser_api.keys` with the order API key on the first line and the part API key on a second line.
+* create a file named `mouser_api_keys.yaml` with the order API key on the first line and the part API key on a second line.

 The keys will be automatically loaded for each API request.